dedis/cothority/blsftcosi/README.md

 moment, however, we only handle leaf and sub-leader failure.

 ## Implementation
-The protocol has two messages:
+The protocol has three messages:
 - Announcement which is sent from the root down the tree and announce the proposal.
 - Response which is sent back up to the root, containing the final aggregated signature, then used by the root to sign the proposal.
+- Refusal which is sent back to subleader to let them know the leaf has failed the verification.

 The protocol uses four files:
 - `struct.go` defines the messages sent around and the protocol constants.
 - `protocol.go` defines the root node behavior.
-- `subprotocol.go` defines non-root nodes behavior.
+- `sub_protocol.go` defines non-root nodes behavior.
 - `gen_tree.go` contains the function that generates trees.

 Under-the-hood, there are two protocols.
 A main protocol which only runs on